NGromann/SwiftHtmlPdf/README.md

 ## Installation

-You can install SwiftHtmlPdf using Cocoa Pods:
+You can install SwiftHtmlPdf using Cocoa Pods.

 Specify SwiftHtmlPdf into your project's `Podfile`: